You may have heard that Dynamics GP is dead. It is not dead.

 So please do reach out to me and my team if you’re interested in getting more support from a Microsoft Dynamics partner.

-Here at Encore, we’re not just a GP company or just a Business Central company.
-We have clients of both kinds.
+Here at Encore, we’re not just a Dynamics GP company or just a Dynamics 365 Business Central company.
 We are a solutions company, and we will support you in whatever path is best for you.